 Mango Mezcal Margarita

-If you love margaritas, then a mango mezcal margarita will kick things up a notch.
+If you love margaritas, then a mango mezcal margarita will warm your heart.
 From the moment we reached the margarita trailhead in CDMX our re-education began about all things Mexican, and one of those things was mezcal.

 Mescal or Mezcal?

-We may as well start here.
-Which is the correct spelling?
+We may as well start here with the correct spelling.
 You’ll get half of one and half the other if you google it, but on cocktail menus in Mexico the answer is mezcal.
 As far as I’m concerned, the experts have spoken.

 Mezcal vs. Tequila